-The designer born as Daniel Paul Bunten in 1949 is important to video games for any number of reasons, some trivial, some vital to the progression of the entire medium.
+The designer, born in 1949, is important to video games for any number of reasons, some trivial, some vital to the progression of the entire medium.

-Her first game (yes, her first game, we'll get to that), 1978's Wheeler Dealers, was the first ever PC game to be sold in a printed box instead of a sleeve or plastic bag, a necessity born of the game's inclusion of a custom controller.
+Her first game, 1978’s Wheeler Dealers, was the first ever PC game to be sold in a printed box instead of a sleeve or plastic bag, a necessity born of the game’s inclusion of a custom controller.

 In 1988 she designed Modem Wars, the world’s first PC game that could be played across multiple computers in an online environment.

-In 1992, Bunten designed Global Conquest, the world's first PC game from a major publisher that could be played across four computers online.
+In 1992, Berry designed Global Conquest, the world’s first PC game from a major publisher that could be played across four computers online.

 Then, sadly, things went a little off the rails.
-In the same year, Bunten's third marriage fell apart, and in November 1992 she did something she'd been contemplating for a while: she underwent sex reassignment surgery.
+In the same year, Berry’s third marriage fell apart, and in November 1992 she did something she’d been contemplating for a while: born a man, she underwent sex reassignment surgery.

-Now known as Danielle (or simply Dani) Bunten Berry, she would never maintain as high a profile as she had enjoyed while a male, in part because she withdrew from frontline development.
-While continuing in games to some extent, and continuing to work on pioneering the online interactivity of players, she quickly grew to resent her decision to undergo surgery.
+Following the procedure, she would never maintain as high a profile as she had enjoyed while a man, in part because she withdrew from frontline development.

 In 1997, while working on a new, improved version of MULE for the internet age, Dani was diagnosed with lung cancer, and passed away a year later at the of 49.